 “Our ambition with Octagon is simple – to build one of the finest apartment schemes ever seen in the UK.
 Everything about the building – its height, the size of the apartments themselves and their design, the views and the location in the city centre – will be a first.”Rob Groves, Regional Director, Argent

-The building will also incorporate affordable homes for rent as part of the overall mix of one, two- and three-bedroom homes.
+The Build to Rent octagonal tower will also incorporate affordable homes for rent as part of the overall mix of one, two- and three-bedroom homes.
 More details on this will be considered in discussion with Birmingham City Council during the planning stage.

 Paradise is looking to submit a new planning application to introduce a residential element into the scheme.
 It’s proposed that the remainder of the masterplan will be delivered in accordance with the outline planning permission and subject to detailed planning consent for each building.